 FITS formats are supported.
 Gaia Sky needs some metadata in the form of UCDs or column names in order to parse the dataset columns correctly.
-Refer to the Preparing datasets section of the Gaia Sky user manual for more information on how to prepare your dataset for Gaia Sky.
+Refer to the STIL data provider section of the Gaia Sky user manual for more information on how to prepare your dataset for Gaia Sky.

 The datasets loaded in Gaia Sky at a certain moment can be found in the Datasets pane of the control panel.